The 20 best deals from The Home Depot's Labor Day Sale | CNN Underscored

 Samsung Stainless Steel Built-In Dishwasher ($848, originally $1,110; homedepot.com)

 Tired of trying to cram all your groceries into a freezer drawer?
 Now’s a great time to add a second freezer to your basement or garage.
-This model, 10% off through September 15, offers plenty of space with its 13 cubic feet capacity.
+This model, 10% off through Sept.
+15, offers plenty of space with its 13-cubic-foot capacity.
 It also has interior LED lighting to make it easier to find stuff, adjustable controls and a door ajar alarm so you won’t accidentally leave it open.

 Home decor